November 3, 2021

 Drive after 16 hours of coming on duty on 2 days of any period of 7 consecutive days

-The best way to prevent Hours of Service violations is to use an ELD compliance solution.
+The best way to prevent Hours of Service violations is to use an intuitive, reliable ELD compliance solution.

-Samsara's electronic logging device is an FMCSA-approved ELD that connects to the engine's OBD port and automatically collects vehicle data throughout the day.
-This, combined with the HOS electronic log book in the Samsara driver app, provides fleets with an accurate and complete read of their compliance.
+Samsara's electronic logging device is an FMCSA-registered ELD that connects to the engine's OBD port and automatically collects vehicle data throughout the day.
+This, combined with the HOS electronic log book in the Samsara Driver App, provides fleets with an accurate and complete read of their compliance.
 Whether you're an owner-operator or a fleet manager, Samsara can help your business gain visibility into your driver's hours of service.

 Through the Samsara dashboard, compliance managers can review the Hours of Service report to see drivers' real-time driving status, the amount of time until their rest break, and the number of hours left in their driving period.
 This report will automatically flag any driver approaching an Hours of Service violation.